ntniaputri/Olist_Ecommerce_Analytics_Project/README.md

 ## 📈 Sales Trends 📈
 ![image](https://github.com/user-attachments/assets/383c3187-4e16-44c7-963d-b0c0473f2323)
-* **Average Order Value (AOV):** AOV peaked at $143.13 in January 2017, subsequently declining to $119.10 by July 2017 and ending the period at $127.27 in August 2018.
-The W-shaped trend observed throughout 2017 included November (Black Friday), where an AOV of $128.96, amidst record-high transaction volume and total sales, strongly suggests a surge driven by promotional pricing.
-In 2018, AOV showed a peak of $138.68 in May before a gradual decline.
+* **Average Transaction Value (ATV):** ATV peaked at $143.13 in January 2017, subsequently declining to $119.10 by July 2017 and ending the period at $127.27 in August 2018.
+The W-shaped trend observed throughout 2017 included November (Black Friday), where an ATV of $128.96, amidst record-high transaction volume and total sales, strongly suggests a surge driven by promotional pricing.
+In 2018, ATV showed a peak of $138.68 in May before a gradual decline.
 * **Transaction Volume:** Transaction volume reached its highest point with 7,319 orders in November 2017.
 After maintaining robust figures, it saw a decline to 6,162 orders by July 2018.
 The period began with a consistent growth throughout 2017 from an initial 747 orders in January, demonstrating sustained order activity into early 2018.
 * **Total Sales Value:** Total sales value reached a peak of $943,878.71 in November 2017 and a 2018 peak of $986,181.57 in May.
 By August 2018, it tapered to $850,774.15.
 Overall, sales climbed significantly from $106,921.27 in January 2017, showing strong foundational growth before a moderate decline towards the end of the analyzed period.
 * **Sales Performance by Time Granularity:**